-The Standing Committee did not reach consensus for performance gap.
+The Standing Committee did not reach consensus on performance gap.
 The extensive evidence and empirical data demonstrated performance gaps in the four component measures and the composite.
-There was wide acceptance for the provided literature-based and empirical evidence demonstrating disparities in malnutrition risk and performance gaps for component measures in select populations.
-Populations at risk for malnutrition that were not specified or stratified in the measure included age (including patients less than 65 years), race, ethnicity, and geography.
-The Standing Committee sought additional facility-based performance data based on geographic differences (e.g., urban or rural), race, ethnicity, age, and sex, specifically as the evidence shows African American and Hispanic communities are at higher risks for malnutrition.
-After a robust discussion on performance gaps and the ability to discern differences within and between populations, many Standing Committee members stated they wanted to review additional performance data for patients under the age of 65 and all patients by race, ethnicity, sex, and geography.
-The Standing Committee did not reach consensus for performance gap, a must-pass criterion.
-If at any point during a measure evaluation a must-pass criterion does not reach consensus, as occurred during the February 17 and 18, 2021 measure evaluation web meeting, the Standing Committee continues reviewing and voting on all remaining criteria, unless another must-pass criterion does not pass.
-NQF staff guided developers on submitting the requested data for the Standing Committee review's, discussion, and revote of the criterion at the fall 2020 Standing Committee postcomment web meeting on June 3, 2021.
-During that time, the Standing Committee voted on the overall suitability for endorsement.
+There was wide acceptance for the provided empirical and literature-based evidence demonstrating disparities in malnutrition risk and performance gaps for component measures in select populations.
+Populations at risk for malnutrition that were not specified or stratified in the measure included age (including patients under the age of 65), race, ethnicity, and geography.
+The Standing Committee sought additional facility-based performance data based on geographic differences (e.g., urban or rural), race, ethnicity, age, and sex, specifically as the evidence shows that African American and Hispanic communities are at higher risks for malnutrition.
+Following a robust discussion on performance gaps and the ability to discern differences within and between populations, many Standing Committee members expressed their desire to review additional performance data for patients under the age of 65 and all patients by race, ethnicity, sex, and geography.
+If at any point during a measure evaluation a must-pass criterion does not reach consensus, which occurred during the measure evaluation web meeting on February 17 and 18, 2021, the Standing Committee will continue reviewing and voting on all remaining criteria, unless another must-pass criterion does not pass.
+NQF staff guided the developers on submitting the requested data for the Standing Committee's review, discussion, and revote of the performance gap criterion at the fall 2020 Standing Committee post-comment web meeting on June 3, 2021.
+During the post-comment measure evaluation meeting, the Standing Committee discussed the additional disparities data, including the performance for the overall composite, and the individual components by all adult populations, patients 65 years of age and older, and patients 18 years of age and older stratified by patient race, ethnicity, sex, and urban/rural designations.
+The overall performance for younger patients was lower than older patients, and White and American Indian/Alaska Native patients performed generally lower than all other races and ethnicities.
+Urban hospitals performed slightly higher than rural hospitals overall and on all components, except component #3 (i.e., diagnosis documentation).
+During that time, the Standing Committee reviewed the provided disparities data and gave the measure a moderate rating for performance gap.
+During this meeting, the Standing Committee also voted on the overall suitability for endorsement.